-- NOTE If a node represents a computer, the number of audio input connectors is fixed to 32 CH. - NOTE If the error message "Cannot change" is displayed, refer to "If you cannot change the sampling frequency or the number of output channels" on page 22.
+- NOTE If a node represents a computer, the number of audio input connectors is fixed to 32 CH. - NOTE Some devices (such as the n8/n12) do not allow you to change the number of output channels. - NOTE If the error message "Cannot change" is displayed, If the error message "Cannot change" is displayed, refer to "If you cannot change the sampling frequency or the number of output channels" on page 23 and "Unable to change the mLAN settings" on page 42 in the Troubleshooting section.